OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 🚀 Between January and March 2017, conversion rates from product views to add-to-cart actions and purchases improved steadily, even though there was a slight decline in the number of products viewed.
 March experienced the highest engagement, with a 37.29% add-to-cart rate and a 12.64% purchase rate.
 This enhanced efficiency in converting browsers to buyers may result from improved marketing strategies or a better user experience.

-## IV.
-Final Conclusion & Recommendations
+## 🔎 Final Conclusion & Recommendations

 This analysis offers valuable insights into customer behavior, sales patterns, and website performance, enabling businesses to identify effective marketing and sales strategies to optimize their performance.
 To enhance revenue, the following recommendations are proposed: